opwid/Library/Professional Linux Kernel Architecture/Chapter 2 - Process Management and Scheduling.md

 * rlim_cur is the current resource limit for the process.
 It is also referred to as the soft limit.
 * rlim_max is the maximum allowed value for the limit.
 It is therefore also referred to as the hard limit.

+The setrlimit system call is used to increase or decrease the current limit.
+However, the value specified in rlim_max may not be exceeded. getrlimits is used to check the current limit.

+_cat /proc/self/limits__